-A New LS-DYNA[®]-Keyword for Heat Source Modelling
+2 A New LS-DYNA[®]-Keyword for Heat Source Modelling

-In case of the BOUNDARY_THERMAL_WELD implementation the movement of a heat source has always been identified with the movement of two nodal points in the simulation.
+In case of the well-established BOUNDARY_THERMAL_WELD implementation the movement of a heat source is always identified with the movement of two nodal points in the simulation.
 This firstly implies that a moving heat source can only be modelled in a thermo-mechanically coupled simulation.
 Secondly, defining the movement and orientation of the heat source on curved parts has often required a significant pre-processing effort.
 Due to the extremely high temperatures and temperature gradients during welding, the processed part will undergo significant deformations.
-As this naturally affects the welding path, an a-priori prediction of the path is only seldom possible.
+As this naturally affects the welding path, an accurate a-priori prediction of the path is only seldom possible.

-These drawbacks motivated the development of a novel keyword for moving heat sources called BOUNDARY_THERMAL_WELD_TRAJECTORY.
-The keyword input reads:
+These drawbacks of the impelemted boundary condition motivated the development of a novel keyword for moving heat sources called BOUNDARY_THERMAL_WELD_TRAJECTORY.
+Its keyword input consists of four cards that read:

-BC UNDARY THE RMAL WELD TRAJECTORY r
+BOUNDARY THERMAL W VELD TRAJE ECTORY

-\$ PID PTYP - NSID1 VEL1 SID2 VEL2 NCYC
+PID - PTYP NSID1 VEL1 SID2 VEL2 NCYC RELVEL

-\$ IFORM LCID Q LCROT LCMOV LCLAT DISC
+IFORM LCID Q LCROT LCMOV LCLAT DISC

-\$ P1 P2 РЗ P4 P5 P6 P7 P8
+P1 P2 P3 P4 P5 P6 P7 P8

-\$ TX TY ΤZ
+TX TY ΤZ

-The implementation of this boundary condition is based on the observation that in most line welding processes the weld torch moves with a prescribed velocity on a pre-defined path.
-In the numerical representation this trajectory of the root of the weld torch is defined by a node set with the id NSID1, cf. example in Figure 1 on the left.
+The boundary condition is based on the observation that in most line welding processes the weld torch moves with a prescribed velocity on a pre-defined path.
+In the numerical representation this trajectory of the root of the weld torch is defined by a node set with the id NSID1.
 The torch velocity is given by VEL1 and can also be input as load curve defining the velocity as function of time.
 If the nodes are part of the welded structure, the position of the weld path will be updated automatically with deformation of the structure in a coupled simulation.
+In that case the velocity can either be defined in a fixed frame of reference (set RELVEL to 0) or with respect to the moving welded structure (set RELVEL to 1).

 Besides the position of the root also the orientation of the heat source is to be defined.
-The new keyword features three different methods to describe it in order to make the input for many different applications as convenient for the user as possible.
+The new keyword features three different methods to describe it in order to make the input for many different applications as convenient as possible.
 The parameter SID2 defines the method to be used by the solver.
-If it is set to 0, a constant beam aiming direction (tx,ty,tz) is assumed.
-The corresponding vector is defined in the fourth, optional keyword card.
-This method has for example been used for the simulations shown in Figure 2.
+If it is set to 0, a constant beam aiming direction (TX,TY,TZ) is assumed, defined in the fourth, optional keyword card.

-For curved welds as shown in Figure 3, a constant orientation is probably unrealistic.
-One possibility to simulate a more reasonable, varying orientation follows ideas used in BOUNDARY_THERMAL_WELD.
-For positive values of SID2, it refers to the id of a node set defining a second path.
+For curved welds as shown in Figure 1, a constant orientation is probably unrealistic.
+One possibility to simulate a more reasonable, varying orientation employs a second node set (with SID2 as id), which defines a second path.
 The weld torch is always orientated from points in this path to the root of the torch.
 The position within the second path is automatically updated using a prescribed velocity (VEL2).